Monthly Stargazing Calendar for October 2015

-Unlike the previous month, this one will be quite eventful, including two eclipses and two meteor showers.
-First off, the planet Uranus will be at opposition on October 7.
-This means that the gas giant will be at its closest approach to Earth and its face will be fully illuminated by the Sun.
-This is the best time to view Uranus, however due to its distance it will only appear as a tiny blue-green dot in all but the most powerful telescopes.
+Then on October 11 Uranus will be at opposition.
+The blue-green gas giant will be at its closest approach to the Earth and its face will be fully illuminated by the Sun making it the best time to view the planet.
+It will be brighter than any other time of the year and will be visible all night long with the help of a telescope.
+Due to its distance, it will only appear as a tiny blue-green dot in all but the most powerful telescopes.

-Two weeks later, on the nigh of October 22 and 23 the Orionids meteor shower will take place.
-It is an average shower producing up to 20 meteors per hour at its peak from dust grains left behind by comet Halley.
-Some meteors may also be seen from October 2 to November 7.
-This will be an excellent year for the Orionids because there will be no bright moon to interfere with the show.
+Later on during the night of October 21 to 22 the Orionids meteor shower will peak.
+It is an average shower producing up to 20 meteors per hour at its peak originating from dust grains left behind by comet Halley, which has been known and observed since ancient times.
+Some meteors can also be seen from October 2 to November 7.
+The first quarter moon will set shortly after midnight leaving fairly dark skies for what should be a good show.
 Meteors will radiate from the constellation Orion, but can appear anywhere in the sky.

 As you know, the moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the moon’s phases for this month:

 Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Virgo.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

 Venus: The sister planet can be seen travelling across the constellation Leo, not far from Mars and Jupiter.
 Just like Mercury, Venus can only be seen at dawn and dusk.

 Mars: The red planet can be seen in the constellation of Leo.